 We may publicly express our concerns in the near future, as we believe that the information received is sufficiently reliable to indicate that there is a matter that warrants immediate attention.
 In addition, we believe that the public needs to be informed of the potential implications related to the above allegations.
-The press release will indicate that we have been in contact with company all actors to clarify the relevant issues.
+The press release will indicate that we have been in contact with the Government and all its partners on this project to clarify the relevant issues.

-Please be informed that a letter on this subject matter has also been sent to the Government of Nicaragua, the Central American Bank for Economic Integration (CABEI), the Global Environment Facility (GEF), the United Nations Office for Project Services (UNOPS) and the World Food Program (WFP).
+Please be informed that a letter on this subject matter has also been sent to the Government of Nicaragua, the Central American Bank for Economic Integration (CABEI), the Green Climate Fund (GCF), the United Nations Office for Project Services (UNOPS) and the World Food Program (WFP).

-Please accept, Ms. Duarte, the assurances of our highest consideration.
+Please accept, Mr. Rodríguez, the assurances of our highest consideration.